Dunbar: Education

 The town itself is served by two primary schools, West Barns Primary School and Dunbar Primary School, and a non-denominational state secondary school, Dunbar Grammar School.
 Dunbar Grammar School also serves a wide catchment area which includes the surrounding areas and villages of East Linton, Stenton, and Oldhamstocks.
 There is also a small number of children who live in Cockburnspath that attend Dunbar Grammar.
 The school currently has a roll of 1,006 pupils.
-As of August 2018, Claire Slowther, a former deputy head teacher at the school, is the head teacher, succeeding Paul Raffaelli.
+As of August 2024, John Johnstone is the Head Teacher, succeeding Claire Slowther.
+Prior to Slowther's ascent to Head Teacher from Deputy Head Teacher in August 2018, the school was run by longstanding Head Teacher Paul Raffaelli.
 Dunbar Primary School is split between two campuses, the original building which is now referred to as "John Muir Campus" taking Primary 1–3s along with nursery pupils, with the newer-built "Lochend Campus" taking Primary 4–7s.

-There is also a private school, Belhaven Hill School, a mixed-sex prep school for 7–13-year-olds.

-Youth facilities

-Many youth groups use the facilities of The Bleachingfield Community Centre.